-Of course, raspberries vary in size, so giving them one to three pieces each, these should be average-sized raspberries.
+Of course, raspberries vary in size, so giving them one to three pieces each, should be average-sized raspberries.
 This amount should be great.
 It’s enough as it does not overpower their important meal, and at the same time, it serves its purpose as a treat!

 Since raspberries have seeds and are a non-negotiable item in the fruit (unless labeled as seedless), you might ask if it’s okay for chickens to consume raspberry seeds too.
 It’s okay!
-Not only is it hard to take out when preparing, but the fruit might also get so soggy.
+Not only is it hard to take out when preparing, but the fruit might also get soggy.

 If you are planning to grow one around your flocks and their space, better to find a new location for it if you want to keep it safe.
 However, if you are growing raspberry crops for your chickens, it would be okay, but with some conditions.

 Chickens eat raspberry crop leaves, and so they might peck on it even before it grows lush.
 While the plant is still growing, it’s best to put a fence around them to keep the chickens out.

 When it grows and fruits, you can get rid of the fences and let them peck their way!
 However, it’s important to monitor their intake to ensure they do not overeat.
 Fruits like raspberries should be served in moderation and according to the recommended amount to avoid health issues in your flock.

 Chickens love fruits!
 And so, as flock owners, it’s essential to know which ones are good for them.
 Raspberries have been one of humans’ favorites so you may wonder, “Can chickens eat raspberries?”
 The answer is a big yes!
 But with the yes comes a few regulations and limitations to avoid hurting your chickens.